ollo69/ha-smartthinq-sensors/info.md

-# SmartThinQ LG Washer integration for HomeAssistant
+# LG ThinQ Washer and Dryer integration for HomeAssistant
-A Homeassistant custom component to monitor LG Washer using SmartThinQ API (extension to other device will be managed with future development).<br/>
+A Homeassistant custom component to monitor LG Washer and Dryer using ThinQ API (extension to other device will be managed with future development).<br/>

-**Version note:** If you are upgrading to version 0.2.x from 0.1.x, it is better to remove component configured integration from Home Assistant before upgrade.
-Due to some change, if you don't remove and reconfigure, some device should result duplicated.
+**Important Version note:** If you are upgrading to version 0.2.x from 0.1.x, it is suggested to remove component configuration from Home Assistant before upgrade.
+Due to some change, if you don't remove and reconfigure, existing device will be duplicated.<br/>
+***Dryer support start from version 0.2.1 and is under testing.
+If you have problem rollback to version 0.2.0 and wait for new release.***

 **Important**: The component will **not work if you have logged into the ThinQ application and registered your devices using a social network account** (google, facebook or amazon).
 In order to use the component you need to create a new independent LG account and make sure you log into the ThinQ app and associate your devices with it.
 If during configuration you receive the message "No SmartThinQ devices found", probably your devices are still associated with the social network account.
 To solve the problem perform the following step: